HibiyaHaraki/dandori_mngmnt/README.md

 ## What is possible reaction for sound app?
 Currently this app can respond only following question.
-* What kind of task do I have to do today?
+* What kind of task do I need to finish today?
+* What kind of action do I need to do?